civicrm/civicrm-user-guide/README.md

 ](https://docs.civicrm.org/user/en/stable/)**

+##Style guide
+When proposing changes pease follow the [Documentation style guide](https://docs.civicrm.org/dev/en/master/best-practices/documentation-style-guide/).

 ## Contributing to a single changes

-To edit this manual:

 1. [Sign up for a github account](https://github.com/join) (if you don't already have one) and [login](https://github.com/login).
 2. Visit the [CiviCRM user guide repository](https://github.com/civicrm/civicrm-user-guide) and find the page you want to edit, e.g. [Is CiviCRM for You?](https://github.com/civicrm/civicrm-user-guide/blob/master/docs/getting-prepared/is-civicrm-for-you.md).
 3. Click on the edit button to create a fork of the manual and make your changes.
 4. Submit your changes for review and include a message to let us know what you changed.

-Your edits will be published as soon as they are reviewed by someone on our documentation team.
+This will create a pull request (PR) for your changes.
+Edit will be published as soon as they are reviewed by someone on our documentation team.

 ##Contributing multiple changes